jovanannikolic44/WebApp-OnlineLibrary/README.md

 Registered user has his profile with his data and profile picture.
 Users can search books and other profiles, review book page, comment on book page, see other comments and add books to the lists.
 There are three lists:
-- List for read books
+- List of read books
-- List for currently reading books
+- List of currently reading books
-- Waiting list for books
+- Waiting list of books

 Registered user can also add new books to the library.